 One-mile repeats are a bread-and-butter session for distance runners prepping to race 5K, the marathon, or anything in between.
 It’s not uncommon to target a specific intensity and do a bunch of them at the same speed, e.g. 3 x 1 mile at 5K pace with 3 minutes recovery between reps, 5 x 1 mile at 10K pace with 2 minutes recovery between reps, 8 x 1 mile at 1/2 marathon pace with 60-90 seconds recovery between reps—you get the idea.
 Every once in a while I like to mix up the intensity and recovery a bit to work on both stamina and speed while also keeping my athletes more engaged throughout the workout.
 Here are the details:

 What: 3 x 1 mile with each mile getting a little faster than the one before it.
 Run 1 mile at half marathon pace followed by 1 minute jogging recovery, then 1 mile at 10K pace (~15 sec faster than the first mile) followed by 2 minutes jogging recovery, 1 mile at 5K pace (~15 sec faster than the second mile mile) followed by 3 minutes jogging recovery.
-Repeat the entire 3 x 1 mile progression sequence 1-2 more times for 6 to 9 miles repeats in total.
+Repeat the entire 3 x 1 mile progression sequence 1-2 more times for 6 to 9 mile repeats in total.

 Why: This is a great workout for building aerobic strength utilizing a few different speeds.
 It can also function as an effective speed workout for half marathoners and marathoners with 6-9 miles of total work at race pace or faster.